 ClimateWorks Australia bridges research and action, to achieve the system-level transitions required to reach net zero emissions across Australia, Southeast Asia and the Pacific.

-ClimateWorks Australia was founded in 2009 to help bridge the gap between climate research and action.
-Recognising this need, The Myer Foundation and Monash University partnered to create a new, independent not for profit, working within the Monash Sustainable Development Institute (MSDI).
+We act as trusted advisers, influencing powerful decision-makers to reduce emissions at scale.
+Co-founded by the Myer Foundation and Monash University in 2009, ClimateWorks is a non-profit working within the Monash Sustainable Development Institute (MSDI).
 For the past decade we have played a unique role in Australia’s transition towards a net zero future.

 The ClimateWorks mission is to accelerate action to achieve net zero emissions by 2050 within Australia, Southeast Asia and the Pacific, aligned with the global goal of limiting warming to 1.5 degrees.

 After more than ten years working with influential sectors to shift to low or zero-emissions solutions, ClimateWorks entered the ‘transformational decade’ with an understanding that, to achieve our mission, we needed to scale up – increasing our ambition and impact.
 To meet this challenge, we are growing our team across seven key systems.

 As part of MSDI, we are committed to the UN Sustainable Development Goals, which were established to address some of the most significant challenges facing our world today.
 Our overarching goal is Number 13 – Climate Action, but we believe a transition to net zero aligns with, and supports, all 16 goals.
 A transition that considers the social, economic and environmental impacts and opportunities.